teachingaway/teachingaway.github.io/_posts/2014-11-21-raising-capital-for-startups-seed-round.md

 Our technology law [Link List](/tags/#link+list) series collects useful startup guidance from around the internet.[^1]  This post is about raising a very first round of funding for a technology startup - alternatively called a "seed round", "angel round", or "friends and family round."
+Check out our more general [Raising Capital for Startups ](/raising-capital-for-startups/) post for links applicable to all stages of venture financing.

 [^1]: This is advice worth reading, but it may not be advice that’s right for your startup.